intel-tools/srs/scan-build/README.md

 Outputs:

-The scan-build HTMLs will placed in the shared host folder at /work/{owner}.{repo}/scan-build-result
+The scan-build HTMLs will placed in the shared host folder at /work/{owner}.{repo}/scan-build-result or if no name has been specified at /work/scan-build-result/scan-build-result

-The clang-tidy cognitive complexity log will be at /work/{owner}.{repo}/cognitive-complexity.log
+The clang-tidy cognitive complexity log will be in cognitive-complexity.log in the result folder

 ### convert2json.sh